hector-js/stub-backend/README.md

 ]
 ```

-You can have the following properties:
+You can have the following properties in the response:

  - [_status](#_status)
  - [_headers](#_headers)